BASEcamp Artist Gallery

 Angela O'Neal works with water soluble oils.
-"Under Siege" is a luminous debut of conflict on canvas from The Gallery at Standing Ford, "for in thee my soul takes refuge" -Psalm 57:1.
-Each piece is the echo of light through a debating darkness.
-Angela grew up in the little town of Fairfax, South Carolina playing under posters of Jasper Johns' Flags casually hung on the walls of her Great Aunt and Uncle's Lands End beach house in the early 80's.
-Although abstract expressionism was not a subject to come up in the hard-working, practical-minded family home very often, she knew firmly through Jasper Johns' establishment as an artist that art was a deep, profound language of expression.
-After finishing Clemson University in Graphic Communications, she worked and lived throughout the country before returning to her family's farm where she has been able to reconnect with the land and the calling of agriculture so dearly loved growing up.
-Angela is now the mother of two and life's priorities are different and simpler.
+In the little town of Fairfax, SC, Angela played under posters of Jasper Johns' Flags casually hung on the walls of her Great Aunt and Uncle's Lands End beach house.
+Although abstract expressionism was not a subject to come up often, she knew through Jasper Johns' establishment as an artist that art was a deep, profound language of expression.
+After finishing Clemson University in Graphic Communications, she worked and lived throughout the country before returning to her family's farm where she reconnected with the land.
 "This is my language...
 Many of my paintings pour out reckonings to my love for nature, the soils and the sea.
 From colors of the air in their seasons, to wetlands and grassy understories–to the majesty of the water itself.
 A languid stream revealing hints of orange fallen leaves.
 The dark turbulence of the sea, against such we acquiesce futility."

 Fiber Artists of Beaufort